Rob-P-Smith/JQsim/README.md

 &#x2705;Expand gate functionality by implementing phase shifts, rotation gates, and composed gates from other gates.

 ## Phase 5: ***Currently Working***
-&#x274C;Ensure control gates apply correctly across complex system states when multiple control gates are applied and
+&#x2705;Ensure control gates apply correctly across complex system states when multiple control gates are applied and
 maintain superposition of the state vector while applying the control gates to prevent collapse until intended.
+&#x274C;Continue implementing the more complex gates, e.g. RXX, QFT, etc.
+&#x274C;Implement simulatnious measurment of each qubit and implement measurement of single qubit and cast result into
+a classical bit.
+&#x274C;Implement deriving expectation values for the whole system upon simulated system collapse.

+## Phase 6:
 &#x274C;Convert all outputs to JSON and prepare for front end construction.

-## Phase 6:
 &#x274C;Build the front end (oh boy!)

 &#x274C;Implement a decomposer using a TopSort for possible gate compositions to achieve a resultant set of expectation values.